JachymT/a-level-cs-blog/Algorithms and programming/2.2.1/Object Oriented/NotesOOP.md

 Methods model behaviours of an object like we would use functions for in structured programming.
 Methods allow for interaction with the object.
 Methods can also be public or private

 ## Classes
 Classes defines a template for these attributes and methods.
 These templates are reuseable.
+Can have the constructor in methods as well.

 ### Class diagrams